automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kerberosaurus.md

 # Kerberosaurus
-## Description: Named after the three-headed dog of Greek myth.
+## Named after the three-headed dog of Greek myth.